 Scuba tanks are the pickiest thing when it comes to servicing gear.
 Hydro every five years, a visual inspection every year, etc.

 EANx has a greater percentage of oxygen, and oxygen is very corrosive, we need to make sure your tank is clean enough to put EANx in.
 Your visual inspections sticker will usually notate this.

 If it’s not clean enough, it doesn’t mean you can’t have nitrox in that tank, it just means it needs to be cleaned.

 Most regulators today come ready for all mixes of recreational nitrox.
 So, your regulator will probably work.
 If you have any questions about that, ask your local dive shop or your nitrox instructor.

-If you have a drysuit, make sure you have proper drysuit undergarments, because some material that is not designed for scuba can catch fire because of the increased percentage of oxygen.
+If you have a drysuit, make sure you have proper drysuit undergarments, because some material that’s not designed for scuba can catch fire due to the increased percentage of oxygen.

 Its all classroom work, and it has no required dives!
 Diving with EANx requires no extra in-water-skills.
 It doesn’t feel any different (although some may argue it does), it doesn’t taste any different, and you don’t change any of your skills because you are diving with EANx.